 While both types have their benefits and disadvantages, I prefer using organic fertilizers as I am more at peace when I use the vegetables grown this way.

 Potato plants need a fair share of sunlight for their photosynthesis.
 However, once the tubers have set in, you will have to limit the exposure to sunlight as it can lead to discoloration and bitterness of the tuber crop.
 You could also consider covering the soil with mulch to help reduce the exposure to sunlight.

 How you should use the fertilizers

 If you are using fertilizers that are in the form of granules, you will have to use about 1/5th of an ounce.
 If you are going by the traditional off the shelf ones, you will find the exact measuring of how much you will have to add based on the area.

 These are some commons concerns home gardeners have when it comes to fertilizing their home-grown plants.
 You could also refer to the potato growing guide for more information on planting and growing potato plants.

-Our Top 5 Recommendations for Best Potato Fertilizers
+Our Top 5 Best Fertilizers for Potatoes

 We chose the top 5 best fertilizers after considering the available options in the market.
 Our recommendations include both organic and chemical fertilizers so that you can choose one based on your preference.